by Tracey Paleo, Gia On The Move

-The Snail was actually a gorgeous and timely piece which dealt, chapter by chapter, with he life of a boy who eventually becomes a women.
+The Snail is actually a gorgeous and timely piece which dealt, chapter by chapter, with he life of a boy who eventually becomes a women.

 In the most Italian I’ve communicated with in years, I spoke with the director and some of the cast after the show.
 They wanted to tell a graceful, heartfelt, sympathetic comic story that English-speaking audiences would understand.
 Only thing is, the translation and ultimately the direction came across heavy-handed.
 And many of us in the audience agreed, this show would have been much more potent in its original form, in Italian with super-titles.